Level 3 Apprenticeship - Learning & Development Practitioner

 How will the programme be delivered?

-Apprentices following this programme with cHRysos HR have the option to undertake the CIPD Foundation Certificate or Diploma in Learning and Development.
+Apprentices following this programme with cHRysos HR have the option to undertake the CIPD Foundation Certificate.

 The apprenticeship programme differs though from completing a standalone traditional professional qualification – for example, apprentices who haven’t already achieved Grade 2 in maths and English will study these subjects.
 We will develop an individual learning plan (ILP) for each apprentice, with input from the employer.
 The ILP will also include work-based activities and regular meetings with a skills-assessor and the apprentice’s line manager, to review progress and ensure that the apprentice is on target for completion.

 Having an ILP in place means that each apprenticeship programme is based on individual and organisational need, however the details given below provide an overview of what is involved:

 Introduction to the apprenticeship